-- Communicate at a professional level in oral presentations and in writing - Work effectively with others and lead in organizational situations - Identify how globalization affects organizations and their environment - · Recognize the importance of ethical decision making - · Use technology effective - Integrate analytical and problem solving skills with concepts and theories from all functional areas of business
+- Communicate at a professional level in oral presentations and in writing. - Work effectively with others and lead in organizational situations. - Identify how globalization affects organizations and their environment. - Recognize the importance of ethical decision making. - Use technology effectively. - Integrate analytical and problem solving skills with concepts and theories from all functional areas of business.